food-safety-bioinformatics-hackathon/AMR-protocols/README.md

-# AMR Workflows
+# AMR Protocols

-A curated set of bioinformatics workflows for detecting *Antimicrobial Resistance (AMR)* in your species of interest.
+A curated set of bioinformatics protocols for detecting **Antimicrobial Resistance (AMR)** genes in your species of interest.

 ***

 ## About

+The protocols are currently hosted at [https://food-safety-bioinformatics-hackathon.github.io/AMR-protocols/](https://food-safety-bioinformatics-hackathon.github.io/AMR-protocols/).